NotADoctor-NAD/product-site/CONTENT_GUIDE.md

-# Product Content Addition Guide
+# NotADoctor Content Customization Guide

 ## 🎯 Overview

-This guide shows you exactly where and how to add your product content to the single-page Hugo site.
+This guide shows you exactly where and how to customize your NotADoctor intelligent nursing device content in the single-page Hugo site.
 All content is located in `themes/product-theme/layouts/index.html`.

 ## 📝 Step-by-Step Content Addition